Snehask03/AI_content_generator/README.md

 # AI_content_generator

-# AI Content Generator using CrewAI
+# AI Content Generator Agent using CrewAI

 This project is an **AI-powered content generation system** using **CrewAI agents** for planning, writing, and editing structured articles based on a given topic.
 It leverages **Hugging Face models** for text generation and ensures high-quality content creation.